East Hampton, New York: Whaling

 While East Hampton was developed originally for agriculture, the settlers soon discovered that whales frequently beached along the South shore of the town.
 The whales could be carved up for food and oil.
 Town laws were written to regulate the proper handling of such carcasses.
 As the demand for whale products grew, residents became more aggressive in their harvesting techniques.
 No longer content to settle for harvesting beached whales, they began harvesting live whales that were coming near shore.

 Northwest Harbor, located at Northwest Landing on Gardiner's Bay, was the town's first harbor.
 The harbor turned out to be too shallow for large ships, so a larger port was developed two miles (3 km) West, at Sag Harbor.
 Some accounts say that it was named because of its relation to the settlement of Sagaponack, New York in the Town of Southampton.

 At the peak of the whaling industry, in 1847, some 60 whale ships were based in Sag Harbor, employing 800 men in related businesses.
 Herman Melville made numerous references to this village in his novel, Moby-Dick.
 The port rivaled that of New York.
 After 1847 the whaling industry dropped off dramatically because of the rise of alternative fuel products.

 Among the sea captains of Sag Harbor were ancestors of politician Howard Dean, who was born in East Hampton.

 The most famous voyages out of Sag Harbor were those by Mercator Cooper.
 In 1845 he was on an American ship that picked up shipwrecked Japanese sailors in the Bonin Islands and returned them to Tokyo.
 In 1853 Cooper traveled with an expedition to the far South, where he broke through the ice shelf to become the first person to touch East Antarctica.

-The Town of East Hampton is still highly influenced by maritime businesses, including tourism.
+East Hampton is still highly influenced by maritime businesses, including tourism.
 It attracts large summer crowds of residents and tourists.
 Montauk is New York state's largest fishing port.
 The Town is famed for its commercial sports fishing, made particularly famous by Frank Mundus.
 One of the largest buildings in the town is the Promised Land fish meal factory at Napeague.